 i.
 Completed international student application form (link)

 ii.
-Original or certified “true” copies of all transcripts and certificates
+Certified “true” copies of all transcripts and certificates

 iii.
 English Proficiency Score (if English is not your first language)

 iv.
 Application fee as per information on application page